stallman-j/ekonomR/vignettes/getting-started-with-ekonomR.md

 # Installing ekonomR

-Now you want to install this `ekonomR` package.
+Let's install this `ekonomR` package.

 ## First-time Installation

-First, you need to install the package `remotes` from CRAN (which is where most standard R packages live) that allows you to install a package from GitHub (which is where `ekonomR` lives).
+If this is the first time you've installed `ekonomR`, you need to first install the package `remotes` from CRAN that allows you to install a package from GitHub (which is where `ekonomR` lives).

-Installing a package is like buying a Kindle book off Amazon, or buying an app off an app store.
-Different packages have different content that lets you do different things.
+Installing a package is like buying an app off an app store.

 You can do both of these with the following code: